finestnothing/notes_collection/Projects/keymap_efficiency.md

 ## `= this.start_date` - `= this.finish_date`
 ## Status: `= this.status`
 ## Description
-- Datascience on word usage, keymaps, etc
+- Data science on word usage, keymaps, etc
 - Maybe ML for most optimized keymap?

 ## Notes